mikezbu/Rock_Paper_Scissors/README.md

 This application was built using JavaScript and React framework for the internal calculations of which player wins.
 For the website, HTML5 and Internal/Embedded CSS  were used to create the infrastructure and styling of the site, respectively.

 This is playable in the website here with no downloads necessary: https://mikezbu.github.io/Rock_Paper_Scissors/

+It is able to be played multiple times in the browser.